kelseykm/kelcryptor/README.md

 Clone this repository and run `make install` at the repository root

-> Installation via the go module system (e.g. `go install`, or `go get`)
+> Installation via the go module system (e.g. `go install kelcryptor`, or `go get kelcryptor`
-> currently installs outdated versions of kelcryptor.
-Please use the method
+> ) currently installs outdated versions of kelcryptor.
+Please
-> stated above.
+> use the method stated above.

+If on Windows and/or without Makefile Tools, run the following command instead:
+`go install -ldflags="-s -w"`

 ### Local build

 Clone this repository and run `make` at the repository root

+If on Windows and/or without Makefile Tools, run the following command instead:
+`go build -ldflags="-s -w"`